 Everything you need to know about the Parliamentary Review of Canada’s medical assistance in dying legislation.

-The Parliamentary Review of medical assistance in dying (MAID) – mandated through the passage of Bill C-7 in March 2021 – is critical to creating legislation that will expand access to assisted dying while also addressing the need for safeguards and protections.
+The Parliamentary Review of medical assistance in dying (MAID) was a critical step in creating legislation that will improve access to assisted dying while also addressing the need for safeguards and protections.
+The Parliamentary Review was completed on February 15, 2023, with the release of the Final Report of the Special Joint Committee on Medical Assistance in Dying.

 We have developed an easy-to-use toolkit to help you effectively communicate with your elected representatives, and advocate for the issues most important to you.